rakeshpatil3098/Layoffs/README.md

 You can find a sample of the data in the `layoff.csv` file:

 ## Methodology
 1. **Data Collection**: The data was gathered from multiple sources, including news articles, press releases, and internal reports.
-The dataset was saved as `layoff.csv`.
+The dataset was saved as `layoffs.csv`.
 2. **Data Processing**: The data was cleaned and processed using **Python (Pandas)**.
 Missing or inconsistent values were handled, and relevant columns were extracted.
 3. **Data Visualization**: Visualizations were created using **Matplotlib** and **Seaborn** to identify trends in layoffs by industry, region, and company.